-With the HTML5 web client, users can access Windows Virtual Desktop with any modern browser.
-The uncomplicated and quick method of access has to be its main strength – once the WVD environment is built, just head to the log in page wherever you are and start working.
+With the HTML5 web client, users can access Azure Virtual Desktop with any modern browser.
+The uncomplicated and quick method of access has to be its main strength – once the AVD environment is built, just head to the log in page wherever you are and start working.

 Another nice feature is how virtually provisioned apps are visible on the taskbar of the non-virtualized Windows desktop, with the only visual difference being a small icon on top of the app’s taskbar icon.
 This helps you remember which instance of an app is being virtualized.

-It goes without saying that the best way to judge the speed and feel of Windows Virtual Desktop is to try it yourself, but as we’re dealing with technology which isn’t freely accessible, online videos are the next best thing.
-We’re a big fan of Azure Academy’s videos, which are particularly handy for showing what WVD looks like to those without their own lab.
+It goes without saying that the best way to judge the speed and feel of Azure Virtual Desktop is to try it yourself, but as we’re dealing with technology which isn’t freely accessible, online videos are the next best thing.
+We’re a big fan of Azure Academy’s videos, which are particularly handy for showing what AVD looks like to those without their own lab.

 When opening a program for the first time, as shown in Azure Academy’s video at 3:08, you’ll notice that when a user logs into a session for the first time, the first program takes longer to open.
 As the Azure Academy’s test subscription only had very limited resources, it took over a minute for Visual Studio Code to open.
 After that though, barely any distracting levels of lag or delay were noticeable.